Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 Upon building a town or moving a unit a player reveals all unexplored adjacent hexes.
 Upon upgrading to a city a player reveals all unexplored hexes within two hexes of the city.

 All towns support one infantry.
-All cities support an infantry and an additional unit determined by the terrain type.
-A plains city supports two infantry.
+All cities support an infantry and an additional unit or two determined by the terrain type.
+A plains city supports three infantry.
 A grasslands city supports one infantry and one cavalry.
 A mountain city supports one infantry and one artillery.
 A forest city supports one infantry and one frigate.
-Infantry move two.
-Artillery move two, and have a range of two for bombardment attacks.
-Cavalry move three.
-Frigates move five, and have a range of two for bombardment attacks.

 After any round of the battle, if all the defenders are casualties and some attacking units have survived, then the attacker has taken possession of the hex and any town/city on the hex.
 When a town or city is taken, the previous owner must lose the corresponding units from either off the map or their reserve.
 The new owner gains the corresponding units to his reserve.